pramodsreek/stay-at-home-network/README.md

 1. Displays the landing page

-Test: The landing page is displayed and the redux state values are all empty.
+Test Case: The landing page is displayed and the redux state values are all empty.
 The user is not authenticated.

 Status: Pass